PranavBawgikar/js-notes/javascript/advanced-functions.md

 function1() // hello
 ```
 ### Anonymous Function
-These functions don't have a name of their own. <br />
+These functions don't have a name of their own and they are usually a function expression that you assign to a variable. <br />
 ```js
 const function2 = function() {
   console.log('hello')
 }
 ```
 One disadvantage of defining function with this approach is that it does not support Hoisting.
-### Storing a function inside an object
+### Object Methods (storing a function inside an object)
+These are functions inside an object. <br />
 _Example:_
 ```js
 const object = {